What is LeaderEthics-Wisconsin?

 Statewide: Members receive regular information (via The Ethics Report) about the ethical leadership performance of elected officials at the national and state level.
 The information will identify examples of ethical leadership and questionable performance: a "Green Light" and a "Red Flag".
 The information shared will be from recognized objective sources (voting records, Fact Check.org, PolitiFact, the Washington Post Fact Checker, Vote Smart and other reputable sources).
 Annually, LeaderEthics-Wisconsin will conduct a statewide survey asking members to grade their level of confidence in the ethical leadership performance of elected officials.
 The grades will be compiled and shared with prospective voters via the media.

 Local chapter: Members are invited to attend quarterly chapter meetings.
+Meeting may be held virtually.
 Each meeting will: a) provide a welcome for new members and guests, b) hear a message from a speaker regarding leadership ethics and c) allow time for information sharing and dialogue.
 Local chapters are encouraged to support the development of emerging political leaders committed to ethics in leadership.

 How much is the cost of membership?